 This project-based, laboratory-intensive course will focus on primary literature, experimental design and techniques, data collection and analysis, and science communication in the context of cell biology.
-Students will do a structured, skills-building experiment to examine cell signaling using tissue culture techniques and then design their own novel experiment to understand subcellular localization or protein-protein interactions inside a cell.
+Students will do a structured, skillsbuilding experiment to examine cell signaling using tissue culture techniques and then design their own novel experiment to understand subcellular localization or proteinprotein interactions inside a cell.

-CHEM 150 and IBC 200 and WRIT 101.
+This course satisfies the advanced writing skills course requirement.
+Units: 3 Prerequisites: CHEM 150 and IBC 200 and WRIT 101.